cylc/cylc-admin/docs/meetings/vc-4-apr-2019-agenda.md

     - (GraphQL in WS would impact this? ... but we're currently aiming for GraphQL in UIS, not WS)

+## cylc-8 integration (5 min)
+- Can we get all component repositories in working order, and working together, as soon as possible?

 ## Orthogonal work (5 min)

 Matt: status update